 316034 32 St E, Okotoks, AB

 Kayben Farms is a place where the whole family can easily spend an entire day.
 In addition to their regular attractions at the Sunshine Adventure Park such as farm animals, a gigantic slide, a climbing wall, a pedal kart track, swings, “Berry Bounces”, a bouncy castle, and more, Kayben Farms has something special happening most weekends this fall.
-On September 29 & 30, there will be face painting, family mini photoshoots (September 30), horse-drawn wagon rides and more as part of their “Kids and Critters” event.
-On October 6 & 7, fire departments will be on-site displaying their fire trucks, and there will be a pumpkin cannon, family mini photoshoots, and 50% off admission for First Responders and Veterans.
-As part of their Fall Fest event running on all weekends in October, there will be pumpkins, wagon rides, face painting, s’mores, crafts, pumpkin cannons and more!
+Enjoy picnic lunches for families, pumpkin painting and wagon rides (starting in October) and more!

 Cobb’s Adventure Park

 Pumpkin Palooza begins on October 3 and takes place every Saturday and Sunday (and Thanksgiving Monday) in October at Cobb’s Adventure Park.
 Wander through the patch to find the perfect pumpkin to take home for Halloween carving, and get a few fall photos while you’re at it!
 For the perfect photo-op, why not get one of the princesses visiting the Adventure Park to join in?
 Cobb’s Adventure Park has tons of fun attractions to keep your family busy outside of pumpkin collecting – try out the giant hill slides, pedal carts, blacklight mini-golf, a climbing wall, the ropes course and the bouncy world, among other fun activities.
 It’s an event for the whole family that you won’t want to miss!